nathanielsade/Mern-stack/README.md

 PORT=5000
 4. Running the Project
 Backend
-To start the backend server, navigate to the server directory and run:
+To start the backend server, navigate to the server directory and run the following command:

 bash
 Copy code